chjj/liquor/README.md

 # Liquor

-(__UPDATE__: Heading a new direction with liquor.)

 Liquor is a templating engine for node.
 It's very lightweight.
 It's essentially embedded javascript with some shorthand significant whitespace notation available.
 This is to discourage use of raw code and make templates look nicer.

 ## Usage